The Quantum Method of Planes -- Local Pressure Definitions for Machine Learning Potentials: Introduction

 Getting the stress and heat flux has a long history in the literature \citep{Shi_et_al(2023)}.
-Two key observations are important, stress is non-unique and certain forms of stress are incorrect for inhomogeneous systems.
-Note stress and pressure are used interchangable in this work, with one the negative of the other.
+Two key observations are important: stress is non-unique \citep{Schofield_Henderson,Admal_Tadmore_2010,Heinz_et_al05} and certain forms of stress are incorrect for inhomogeneous systems \citep{todd_daivis_2017, heyes2011equivalence}.
+Note that stress and pressure are used interchangeably in this work, with one simply the negative of the other.
 For the NEMD cases, a stress and heat flux that is valid away from thermodynamic equilibrium is essential.
 Recent work by \citet{langer2023stress}, \citep{Langer2023heatflux}, demonstrates that stress is possible to obtain for a whole periodic system by applying a finite strain.
-The current work extends this by starting from the foundations of \citet{Irving_Kirkwood} to derive a form of local stress and heat flux.
-In this process, it can be used to show that the virial form of stress and heat flux, the default option in many MD packages, are an oversimplification that lead to errors away from equilibrium, a well know result in the classical literature extended here to these ML potentials.
-Instead, the Method of Planes MoP stress has advantages as it can be derived directly from the \citet{Irving_Kirkwood} and shown to be linked exactly to a control volume form of the conservation equations.
+The current work extends this by starting from the foundations of \citet{Irving_Kirkwood} to derive a local form of stress and heat flux but expressed here in integrated or weak control volumes form \citep{Smith_et_al12}.
+This results in the Method of Planes MoP stress \citep{Todd_et_al_95} which can be shown to be linked exactly to a control volume form of the conservation equations.
 This link to a conservative form provides the validation that the stress defined is meaningful and correct.
+In this process, we also show that the virial form of stress and heat flux, the default option in many MD packages, are an oversimplification that lead to errors away from equilibrium.
+This is a well-know result in the classical literature \citep{todd_daivis_2017}, but extended here to ML potentials.
 The MoP also has the advantage it is the most fundamental definition of stress, the force divided by area, and can be calculated relatively easily in MD.
-As a result, this work will derive a usable stress for the MACE potential and demonstrate conservation of momentum and energy in a control volume.
-More generally, this treatment will work for any machine learning potential that can be expressed as a pairwise force, the general class of message passing neural networls.
+As a result, this work will derive a usable stress for the MACE potential and demonstrate the conservation of momentum and energy in a control volume.
+More generally, this treatment will work for any machine learning potential that can be expressed as a pairwise force, which includes the general class of message passing neural networks \citep{langer2023stress}.